 Inequality did not cause the crisis

-ESSAY: Widening inequality in the US should be seen as a symptom rather than cause of today’s economic malaise.
+Widening inequality in the US should be seen as a symptom, rather than a cause, of today's economic malaise.

-The notion that high inequality caused the economic and financial crisis that emerged in America in 2007-08 has become widely accepted.
+The notion that high inequality caused the economic and financial crisis that emerged in America in 2007-8 has become widely accepted.
 This claim should not be confused with the argument that an unequal society is morally or political undesirable.
-Instead it holds that according to objective economics the downturn was itself the result of excessive inequality.
+Instead it holds that, according to objective economics, the downturn was itself the result of excessive inequality.

 This preoccupation with inequality is not confined to those associated with the egalitarian left.
 On the contrary, many mainstream politicians and economists, including some high-profile ones, are pushing it hard.
 US President Barack Obama has himself gone a long way down this road.